 The cost per square foot of an ADU can differ dramatically depending on the size and structural form

-• A garage conversion is the cheapest way to convert space into an ADU.
+- In most cases, a garage conversion is the most affordable way to convert space into an ADU.
 If your budget is modest keep the existing envelope of the garage, meaning don’t expand on the current footprint.
 This will add extra cost.

 Region Will Impact Your Final Cost